Plant Taxonomy of Perennial Bachelor Buttons

-While 'Amethyst Dream' does exhibit a gray-green foliage that some find handsome, I value the plant mainly for its purple flowers.
-But their floral value goes beyond mere color: the flowers are unusually lacy, giving them an exquisitely delicate appearance.
+While 'Amethyst Dream' does exhibit a gray-green foliage that some find handsome, many value the plant mainly for its purple flowers.
+But the floral value goes beyond mere color: the flowers are unusually lacy, giving them an exquisitely delicate appearance.
 The centers are reddish.

-The unopened flower buds are interesting in their own right; they remind me of little pineapples.
-Blooming begins in my garden (zone 5) in May and continues through July.
-Approximate plant dimensions at maturity of this clump-forming perennial: 20 inches tall x 27 inches wide.
+The unopened flower buds are interesting in their own right, reminiscent of little pineapples.
+In zone 5, blooming begins in May and continues through July.
+Approximate plant dimensions at maturity of this clump-forming perennial are 20 inches tall x 27 inches wide.